1st Year

 When it comes to parenting, that basic idea of taking care of yourself so you can take care of others is likewise important.
 Unless you take really good care of yourself, you won’t have the energy, stamina, or creative brain power to meet the challenges that parenting brings.

 Stress is contagious.
 Your baby is becoming aware of your moods.
-He will sense when you are tense, as well as when you are calm and happy.
+They will sense when you are tense, as well as when you are calm and happy.
 Do everything you can to manage stress well.
 Have realistic expectations for yourself.
 Prioritize what you want to get done each day.

 Exercise!
 With everything you have to do, exercise is one of the easiest things to leave out.
 But it’s one of the most important things you can do as a parent.
 It’s great to walk or swim, if you have someone to watch your baby.
 What exercises can you do without leaving home?